FIWARE/tutorials.NGSI-LD/docs/understanding-@context.md

 This tutorial will take the Agricultural Smart System data model file `agriculture.yaml` and autogenerate alternatives for use by other agents.

-> A deeper understanding can be obtained by runnning this tutorial with a more advanced example, the equivalent
+> A deeper understanding can be obtained by running this tutorial with a more advanced example, the equivalent
 > [Data Models](https://swagger.lab.fiware.org/?url=https://raw.githubusercontent.com/FIWARE/tutorials.Understanding-At-Context/master/agriculture.yaml)
 > from the [Supermarket Scenario](https://fiware.github.io/tutorials.Step-by-Step/schema/en/) have also been added to
 > this tutorial.
 The raw `supermarket.yaml` file is available